gazebosim/gz-sim/tutorials/erb_template.md

 ```{.sh}
 ruby --version
 ```
-If it is not found, run the follwing to install Ruby
+If it is not found, run the following to install Ruby

 ```{.sh}
 sudo apt-get install -y ruby